spiritofsim/phe/readme.md

 Can evaluate 5,6 and 7 card combinations.

-It uses TwoPlusTwo algorithm with pre-build ranks table (see ranks.dat.gz).
+It uses TwoPlusTwo algorithm with pre-build ranks table.

 On my machine (i7-7700HQ 2.80 GHz) it can evaluate 53 millions 7-cards hands per second.